 UPU is seeking a partnership with other universities to promote:

-- Build mutual leadership skills from cultural understandings of both schools.
+Building mutual leadership skills through cultural understanding of both schools.

-- Further the ability of the Parties better to fulfill their respective missions
+Furthering the ability of the parties to better fulfill their respective missions

 Both Faculty and Staff will have opportunities to:

-- Teach and communicate in a different Language (Congo speaks French) will be encouraged, otherwise, Faculty will be helped by an Interpreter
+Teach and communicate in a different language.
+(The Congolese speaks French).
+While this will be encouraged, faculty who does not speak French will be helped by an Interpreter

 Mossai T. Sanguma, PhD